Social Protection Briefing Notes

 By Annie Devenish and Cyrus Afshar

 This issue focuses on dialogue initiatives with informal workers in efforts to protect their livelihoods during the COVID-19 crisis.
-The cases selected were drawn from the WIEGO’s social protection responses to the crisis tracking database.
-In this issue, we learn how informal worker organizations in South Africa and Argentina have sought to foster productive dialogue spaces for engagement with the government around the social protection needs of informal economy workers.
+The cases selected were drawn from the WIEGO’s social protection responses to the crisis-tracking database.
+In this issue, we learn how informal worker organizations in South Africa and Argentina have sought to foster productive dialogue spaces for engagement with the government around the social protection needs of workers in informal employment.

 By Annie Devenish and Cyrus Afshar